bsi-software/bsi-cx-scaffold-design/README.md

 Use this template, if you have to start from scratch and adjusting the [master template](https://github.com/bsi-software/bsi-cx-design-master-template-web) would be too much work.
 Be aware, that this template really is not more than a scaffold.
 This is exactly the scope of this template: providing a structure.
-The template only contains a minimal working examples and no complete design.
+The template only contains minimal working examples and no complete design.

 ## Requirements